kubesphere/website/content/en/docs/project-user-guide/storage/volumes.md

    {{< notice note >}}

-   You can see the volume's manifest file in YAML format by enabling **Edit Mode** in the top right corner.
+   You can see the volume's manifest file in YAML format by enabling **Edit Mode** in the top-right corner.
 KubeSphere allows you to edit the manifest file directly to create a volume.
 Alternatively, you can follow the steps below to create a volume via the dashboard.

    {{</ notice >}}